kata-ai/aksara-ui/README.md

 }
 ```

-Once you've applied the style resets, you can use Wicara components in your app.
+Once you've applied the style resets, you can use Aksara UI components in your app.
 See the example below.

 ### Example

-Wicara is built in React, with styling done in styled-components.
+Aksara UI is built in React, with styling done in styled-components.
 To use these components, import them as follows:

 ```jsx
 // Example for `<Button />` component.